 Drink in Small Doses

-As we mentioned above, sometimes hyponatremia can be caused by drinking too much too quickly, so avoid chugging your water.
-Instead, try to evenly space when you’re intaking fluid throughout your run (and your day).
+As mentioned above, hyponatremia can be caused by drinking too much too quickly.
+Avoid chugging your water.
+The cups at race water stops contain, in general, an appropriate amount of water to stay hydrated during a race.
+If you drink think three cups and are running with your own water bottle to drink between stops, be careful.
+Instead, try to evenly space when you’re taking fluids throughout your run (and your day).
 Take sips, not gulps.

 Eat Salty Snacks